Skip to main content

 Credentials live in ~/.config/simplefunctions/config.json.
 They never leave your machine unless you opt into BYOK cloud secrets via sf portfolio enable.

 If you want to run portfolio autopilot in the cloud, see Portfolio autopilot.
-The CLI encrypts your Kalshi private key (AES-256-GCM) and uploads it.
-Decrypt happens only inside an isolated Trigger.dev process.
+The CLI encrypts your Kalshi private key before upload; the cloud runner decrypts it only for the active tick.

 Login